fihircio/n8nleadgenai/PROJECT_FLOW.md

 - Features: user management, coin management, content (posts, library, tags), analytics, environment editor, impersonation
 - Custom widgets: CoinStats, CoinFlowChart, Google Analytics (optional)

+## Admin Workflow Template Management

+- Admins can create, edit, and categorize workflow templates in the Filament admin panel (`/admin/workflow-templates`).
+- Each template includes: title, category, icon, description, coin cost, required inputs, and sample output.
+- Templates added or updated in the admin panel are immediately available in the user-facing marketplace.
+- Workflow templates can also be seeded for initial setup or testing (see `database/seeders/WorkflowTemplateSeeder.php`).

+## Dashboard Changes

+- The user dashboard now features a modern grid layout with cards for coin balance, referrals, transaction history, and premium features.
+- The Workflow Marketplace is embedded directly in the dashboard for easy access and discovery.
+- The old coin-gated automation trigger section has been removed; all workflow purchases now go through the marketplace.

 ## Billing & Subscription Flow
 - Supports Stripe, LemonSqueezy, Paddle, NOWPayments (crypto)
 - User selects plan (Livewire dashboard)